 - William Flies Science & Engineering Fellowship (2017), Minnesota State University

 - South Dakota Board of Regents Faculty eLearning Award (2007), Black Hills State University

 - Outstanding University Service Award (2004), Black Hills State University

 Dr. Bukralia is a recipient of the Minnesota State Colleges & Universities Board of Trustees Outstanding Educator award and the South Dakota Board of Regents faculty award.
-Dr. Bukralia is a co-founder and the chair of the Twin Cities Professional Chapter of the ACM (Association for Computing Machinery).
-He served as the chair of MUDAC 2019 and MUDAC 2020 (Midwest Undergraduate Data Analytics Competition).
+Dr. Bukralia is co-founder and chair of the Twin Cities Professional Chapter of the ACM (Association for Computing Machinery).
+He serves as chair of the Midwest Undergraduate Data Analytics Competition (MUDAC).

-He previously served as the director of data science outreach and associate provost for Information Services & CIO at UW-Green Bay and dean of Educational Outreach and Libraries at Black Hills State University.
+Previously, Dr. Bukralia served as the director of data science outreach and associate provost for Information Services/CIO at UW-Green Bay.
+At Black Hills State University, he was dean of Educational Outreach and Libraries.